bradonomics/bradonomics.com/_pages/blogroll.md

 [Hacker Newsletter](https://www.hackernewsletter.com/): Some of the stuff on Hacker News is great but who has the time to look through it all?
 Hacker Newsletter sends me the best-of-the-best every Friday.

-[Crypto-Gram Newsletter](https://www.schneier.com/crypto-gram/): A monthly digest of Bruce Schneier's Security blog.
+[Crypto-Gram Newsletter](https://www.schneier.com/crypto-gram/): A monthly digest of Bruce Schneier's blog.